 - At least two-thirds of an employee’s pay for up to 12 weeks, if that employee is unable to work from home but needs to care for a child who can’t go to school or daycare.

-2) Prioritize Mental Health
+2) Prioritize Health and Wellness

 Now, more than ever, leaders must keep a pulse on employee health through frequent communication (broadly, as well as individually).
-Consider weekly emails, videos, and town halls that focus on mental health and coping with stress, anxiety, and uncertainty.
+Consider weekly emails, videos, and town halls that focus on health and wellness and coping with stress, anxiety, and uncertainty.
 Frequently gauge how employees are feeling (i.e. monthly pulse survey) and identify shifts in attitude, so you can adjust communications plans accordingly.
 Don’t hesitate to reach out to someone individually if they appear to be struggling, and take any feedback you receive seriously.
 If your benefits plan includes mental health resources or an Employee Assistance Program (EAP), remind employees of those offerings.
 These programs typically include mindfulness strategies, stress management, nutrition, exercise and even one on one counseling.
 Importantly, encourage employees to use their personal time off to reset.

 Ultimately, leaders must lead by example, showing their teams it’s possible to balance work and